 I am of course my Father’s daughter in that I have to have a bit of kit for every eventuality !
 This causes much amusement when I can produce even the most unexpected item someone may have left behind.
 I am always up for a challenge and do have one or two bits that have not yet been requested.
 Equally I feel quite down hearted when I cannot fulfil a request!

 It is never hugely entertaining to set up, sell or pack down in the rain but we mostly manage to do it with humour, rarely is that silver lining entirely missing.
-It could be just that we are a bit simple but it is rare not to hear loud laughter coming from our corner of the market.
-The endless argument of course is which is worse, wind or rain, never a definitive answer but to be honest we do like it best when the sun shines.
+The perennial argument is which is worse, wind or rain, never a definitive answer but to be honest we do like it best when the sun shines.
 Sun equals smiles and happy customers and stallholders alike.

-My other life is as part of a small but perfectly formed team at a flourishing catering company in Battersea.
-I normally do three days a week but for various reasons frequently do more.
+As well as the sewing I am part of a small but perfectly formed team at a flourishing catering company in Battersea.
 Juggling both hats can be a bit frantic at times but it all seems to work in the end.
 Hats are not the only things to be juggled!

-Jackie is the proprietor and took me in a couple of years ago, I turned up to meet her and realising that my dress was on inside nipped into the wash up area and put it right.
-Jacks did not seem to think for a second that this was the result of crazy person, in fact we hit it off fantastically well and the only think that shut us up was the fact that Jacks had a job to deliver!!!!!
+Jackie is the proprietor at http://www.jackiefilmercaterin.comand took me in a couple of years ago, I turned up to meet her and realising that my dress was on inside out nipped into the wash up area and put it right.
+Jacks did not appear to think that this was the result of crazy person, in fact we hit it off really well and the only think that shut us up was the fact that Jacks had a lunch to deliver!!!!!
 We are a very jolly little ship where harmony is the watchword most of the time though the occasional artistic difference can occur!
-This all makes it more interesting and productive.

 Regan is our full timer.
-A breath of fresh air and we share a proper sense of the ridiculous resulting in some almost surreal conversations, often resulting in peals of laughter.
-She is also a terrifically talented chef from whom I am learning so many new techniques.
+A breath of fresh air and we share a proper sense of the ridiculous resulting in some almost surreal conversations, with much accompanying laughter. .
 Regan has reminded me why I love this business, the fact that you never stop learning.
 On quiet afternoons we can be found trying out recipes suitable for jobs which of course need to be tested!
-If we are lucky and she can be persuaded away from her own busy business Jaz brings her sunny personality in to help us out.
-Not often enough in our book!